Jack-Hackshaw/CryptCrawler/README.md

 |esc     |Exit the Game            |      |
 |enter   |Execute Special Command  |(1)   |

+### Objectives
+The objective of each level is to reach the door to the next level.
+The game continues forever until the character dies or the user quits.
+There are a number of enemies on each level trying to stop you as well healing potions, weapons and armour.

+The door is represented by a "D" character whilst the items and enemies are represented by integers.
+The items and enemies can be told apart easily since the enemies move and the items do not.

 ### Notes
 (1): Special input mode allows you to move diagonally by entering a key combination.
 It requires that you press e, change your focus to the terminal, type in the combination and press enter.
 #### Combinations